symfony/symfony-docs/rate_limiter.rst

 This technique implements the `token bucket algorithm`_, which defines continuously updating the budget of resource usage.
 It roughly works like this:

-* A bucket is created with an initial set of tokens;
+#.
+A bucket is created with an initial set of tokens;
-* A new token is added to the bucket with a predefined frequency (e.g. every second);
+#.
+A new token is added to the bucket with a predefined frequency (e.g. every second);
-* Allowing an event consumes one or more tokens;
+#.
+Allowing an event consumes one or more tokens;
-* If the bucket still contains tokens, the event is allowed; otherwise, it's denied;
+#.
+If the bucket still contains tokens, the event is allowed; otherwise, it's denied;
-* If the bucket is at full capacity, new tokens are discarded.
+#.
+If the bucket is at full capacity, new tokens are discarded.

 The below diagram shows a token bucket of size 4 that is filled with a rate of 1 token per 15 minutes:

 .. raw:: html

-    <object data="_images/rate_limiter/token_bucket.svg" type="image/svg+xml"></object>
+    <object data="_images/rate_limiter/token_bucket.svg" type="image/svg+xml"
+        alt="A timeline showing the token bucket over time, as described in this section."
+    ></object>

 This algorithm handles more complex back-off burst management.
 For instance, it can allow a user to try a password 5 times and then only